John Williams: Awards, recognition and legacy

-Williams is regarded as one of the most influential film composers of all time.
-His work has influenced other composers of film, popular, and contemporary classical music.
-Norwegian composer Marcus Paus argues that Williams' "satisfying way of embodying dissonance and avant-garde techniques within a larger tonal framework" makes him "one of the great composers of any century".
-Similarly, his film music has clear influences from other classical and film composers, including Holst, Stravinsky, Korngold, and others.
-While some have specifically referenced the similarities, these are generally attributed to the natural influence of one composer on another.
+Norwegian composer Marcus Paus argues that Williams's "satisfying way of embodying dissonance and avant-garde techniques within a larger tonal framework" makes him "one of the great composers of any century".
+Similarly, his film music has clear influences from other classical and film composers, including Holst Stravinsky, Korngold and others.
 The Boston Globe named Williams as "the most successful composer of film music in the history of the medium".

-Williams has been nominated for 54 Academy Awards, winning five; six Emmy Awards, winning three; 25 Golden Globe Awards, winning four; 77 Grammy Awards, winning 26; and has received seven British Academy Film Awards.
+Williams has been nominated for 54 Academy Awards, winning five; six Emmy Awards, winning three; 25 Golden Globe Awards, winning four; 77 Grammy Awards, winning 27; and has received seven British Academy Film Awards.
 With 54 Oscar nominations, Williams currently holds the record for the most Oscar nominations for a living person and is the second most nominated person in Academy Awards history behind Walt Disney's 59.
 Williams is the only person to be nominated for an Academy Award in seven consecutive decades (the 1960s, 70s, 80s, 90s, 2000s, 2010s, and 2020s).
 He is also the oldest person, at age 91, ever to be nominated for an Academy Award.
-Forty-eight of Williams' Oscar nominations are for Best Original Score and five are for Best Original Song.
-He won four Oscars for Best Original Score (Jaws, Star Wars, E.T. the Extra-Terrestrial, Schindler's List) and one for Best Scoring: Adaptation and Original Song Score (Fiddler on the Roof).
+Forty-eight of Williams's Oscar nominations are for Best Original Score and five are for Best Original Song.
+He won four Oscars for Best Original Score (for Jaws, Star Wars, E.T. and Schindler's List) and one for Best Adaptation and Original Song Score (for Fiddler on the Roof).

 Williams was the subject of an hour-long documentary for the BBC in 1980, and was featured in a report on 20/20 in 1983.
 He has received several academic honors, including an Honorary Doctorate of Music from Berklee College of Music in 1980, as well as Honorary Doctor of Music degrees from Boston College in 1993, from Harvard University in 2017, and from the University of Pennsylvania in 2021.
 Williams was made an honorary brother of Kappa Kappa Psi at Boston University in 1993, upon his impending retirement from the Boston Pops.
 Since 1988, Williams has been honored with 15 Sammy Film Music Awards, the longest-running awards for film music recordings.
 In 2000, Williams received the Golden Plate Award of the American Academy of Achievement.